 The Dutch judiciary comprises 11 district courts, four courts of appeal and the Supreme Court.
 District courts have jurisdiction over most civil matters in first instance.
 Parties can appeal from most district court decisions to the courts of appeal, which can review the case de novo, limited only by the grounds of appeal.
 In certain cases, parties cannot apply to the district court but must apply to the court of appeal: an application to set aside an arbitral award must be made to the court of appeal.
-The Supreme Court rules on appeals against decisions of courts of appeal, but does not assess facts.
+The Supreme Court rules on appeals against decisions of courts of appeal but does not assess facts.
 The Supreme Court also has special competence to decide on lower courts' preliminary questions of law.

-Bigger cases are usually handled by district court panels of three judges, while a single judge typically resides over smaller cases and cases in summary proceedings.
+Bigger cases are usually handled by district court panels of three judges, while a single judge typically presides over smaller cases and summary proceedings.
 The Dutch judiciary consists mostly of trained judges and, to some extent, former practitioners.
 It is renowned for its competence, integrity, independence and impartiality.
 The Dutch court system does not feature any juries, nor does it provide for any discovery or disclosure phase prior to initiation of the proceedings on the merits.